-F: (02) 9938 3099

-SNPHN has commissioned two service providers – KinCare and Just Better Care – to provide a hospital to home transition service for a person living with dementia in the Sydney North region.
-This service has been designed to reduce the likelihood of admission or re-admission to hospital and is a hospital referred service.
+SNPHN has commissioned two service providers – KinCare and Just Better Care – originally to provide a hospital to home transition service for a person living with dementia in the Sydney North region.
+This service is designed to reduce the likelihood of admission or re-admission to hospital.

 - People who have suspected or diagnosed dementia

-The wording has moved on to: